neilfthompson/gigas_microhap_panel_g3/README.md

-# gigas_microhap_panel
+# Analysis of single SNP or microhaplotypes in C. gigas panel #
+Microhaplotype analysis of marker panel developed by Sutherland et al. using new populations from USDA and existing samples from initial panel development effort.

 #### Requirements
 - [amplitools](https://github.com/bensutherland/amplitools)
 - [simple_pop_stats](https://github.com/bensutherland/simple_pop_stats/tree/master)

-Microhaplotype analysis of marker panel developed by Sutherland et al. using new populations from USDA and existing samples from initial panel development effort.

 Details of the initial panel can be found in Sutherland et al. (2023)